3mdeb/news-and-ideas/post.md

 3. pass a request to the networking device
 4. accept response
 5. transform text into an image
-6. pass the image to graphics card
+6. pass the image to the graphic card

 The job of application is just to transform the data and inform OS where is the product, what it is and where to pass